 Do Annual Fund Campaigns Pay Off?

-What you call your annual fund/campaign is less important than that you simply do one.
-Even a one-shot campaign is better than nothing.
+What you call your annual fund/campaign is less important than that you do one.
+Even a single campaign is better than nothing.

 Recent research found that nonprofits with annual funds are more likely to reach their yearly fundraising goals than those without annual funds.
 The Nonprofit Research Collaborative surveyed 945 nonprofits in the U.S. and Canada in 2014.
 Seventy percent of those nonprofits had an annual fund.